RECON: Reasoning with Condensation for Efficient Retrieval-Augmented Generation: Experiments

-\cref{fig:efficiency-inference} compares inference efficiency, normalized to the Search-R1 baseline (1.0x). \ours reduces context length and filters irrelevant evidence, which lowers the number of required search turns.
-These factors significantly reduce inference latency measured by wall-clock time. \ours also improves training time.
-Using Qwen2.5-3B-Base + PPO on 4x H200 GPUs, we track a 13.9 hours training time for~\ours for a total of 500 steps, compared to Search-R1's 14.7 hours, marking a 5.2\% speedup.
-Overall, our results suggest that~\ours improves both training speed and inference latency compared to Search-R1, noting the efficacy of context compression despite adding the additional summarization step.
+\cref{fig:efficiency-inference} compares inference efficiency, normalized to the Search-R1 baseline (1.0x). \ours reduces per-observation length and filters irrelevant content, which in turn lowers the number of tool calls the agent issues to reach an answer.
+These factors together significantly reduce inference latency in wall-clock time. \ours also improves training time.
+Using Qwen2.5-3B-Base + PPO on 4$\times$ H200 GPUs, we measure a 13.9-hour training time for \ours over 500 steps, compared to Search-R1's 14.7 hours---a 5.4\% speedup.
+Overall, our results show that \ours improves both training speed and inference latency relative to Search-R1, even after accounting for the extra summarization step at every tool call.
+See~\cref{asec:efficiency-results} for complete efficiency results.

+\paragraph{Relevance pretraining.} The relevance-pretraining ablation is included in~\cref{tab:main_em}.
+Replacing the first-stage relevance pretraining with Stage 2 distillation-only training reduces the 3B model average EM from 0.347 to 0.295, below the Search-R1 baseline, and causes the 7B variant to deteriorate sharply (0.304 average EM; results reported at step 300 because training collapses afterward).
+These results suggest that Stage 1 + Stage 2 training is necessary for stable and effective summarizer learning.

-\textbf{Backbone variants.} We further evaluate~\ours with the Instruct model backbone.
-With Qwen2.5-3B-Instruct + PPO, \ours achieves an average EM of 0.336 compared to 0.325 for Search-R1.
-Although the margin is smaller than with Base models, the gains confirm that \ours provides consistent improvements across different backbone families (see~\cref{asec:base-vs-instruct} for details).
+\paragraph{Backbone variants.} We further evaluate \ours with an Instruct-tuned agent backbone.
+As shown in~\cref{tab:base-vs-instruct-appendix}, with Qwen2.5-3B-Instruct + PPO, \ours achieves an average EM of 0.336 compared to 0.325 for Search-R1.
+Although the margin is smaller than with the Base backbone, the consistent direction of improvement confirms that \ours generalizes across backbone families.

+\paragraph{Case studies and faithfulness analysis.} To contextualize the behavior of \ours's summarizer, an author manually examined 100 NQ samples (\cref{asec:case-study}).
+86/100 summaries preserve the information needed to answer the query, while 14/100 exhibit information loss that could in principle harm answering.
+The lossy cases cluster into four recurring patterns---dropped named entities, missing temporal information, missing numerical values, and altered compound phrases---which we discuss qualitatively in~\cref{asec:case-study}.
+The 14\% information-loss rate is partially mitigated by the agent's ability to issue follow-up tool calls in subsequent turns; net of this mitigation, \ours yields an overall EM gain across all seven benchmarks.
+We view a quantitative, dataset-scale evaluation of summarizer faithfulness (using LLM-as-judge or factuality-oriented metrics) as an important next step (\cref{sec:limitations}).